hunteke/temoa/docs/source/Documentation.rst

 Running Temoa
 -------------
+Temoa should always be run from the top-level from the top-level :code:`temoa` directory.
 The most basic way to run Temoa is with an input data (DAT) file:

 .. parsed-literal::
   $ python temoa_model/ /path/to/dat/file